otvin/compiler2/README.md

     * Signed Integer variables and literals (32-bit)
     * Boolean variables and literals (8-bit)
     * Character variables and literals (8-bit)
+    * Arrays (including string-types)
 * Type Definitions
   *  Can create a new type that is an alias for Real, Integer, Char, or Boolean, or one that is defined as one of a previously-defined alias.
   *  Can create a new user-defined enumerated type
   *  Can create a new type that is a subrange of an Integer, Char, Boolean, or Enumerated type
   *  Can create an array type with arbitrary number of dimensions, using any ordinal or subrange as the index
         * Note the keyword "packed" is parsed, but ignored, as only booleans and enumerated types are not already stored packed.
+        * Per the ISO standard, an array of 2 or more chars that is defined "packed" will be treated as a string-type.
   *  If create a new subrange or enumerated type when declaring a variable, the type will be created anonymously (unnamed)
 * Global and local constants
     * Signed Real, Signed Integer, Character, or String
     * the required constants ```true```, ```false```, and ```maxint```
 * Write() and Writeln() to stdout
-    * each take a comma-separated list of one or more parameters, with each parameter a variable, a math expression, a numeric literal, a character literal, a string literal, or a constant.'
+    * each take a comma-separated list of one or more parameters, with each parameter a variable, a math expression, a numeric literal, a character literal, a string literal, an array that is a string-type, or a constant.
 * Comments

 ### Commentary

-At this point, Compiler2 has all features from Compiler1 except for String support.
-However, the String type in the original compiler is not ISO standard, it was modeled after Turbo Pascal.
+At this point, Compiler2 has all features from Compiler1 except for the non-standard "Concat()" function from Compiler1.
+However, the String type in the original compiler is not ISO standard, it was modeled after Turbo Pascal, and Concat() would not work as a built-in.

 Compiler2 also has the following functionality that compiler1 did not:
 * Boolean and Character types